 It’s important to note that regardless of your vehicle, driving off-road in Iceland is strictly forbidden.
 It can cause lasting damage on the landscape if you drive on roads without assigned numbers.
 Punishment can include huge fines or even imprisonment for up to 2 years.

-Sources and useful information:Hopefully, this blog gives you some ideas of what to expect when travelling on the F-roads in the highlands of Iceland.
 Always keep in mind that you are driving in a wilderness where the weather can change very quickly.
 You are located high above sea level so the weather can be very different from the weather in the "lowlands".
-For more information on how to be safe in Iceland, read our advice on navigating the dangers of Iceland’s roads.
+For more driving tips and guidance, read our advice on safe travel in Iceland.

 Have a happy and safe journey!